Who Are the "Keepers?" The Behaviors of Successful Long-Term Partners

 He: "I appreciate you.
 Can I take the kids out for a while so you can do it without the chaos?"

 Keeper: "That would be a great help.
 I need to do some re-planning so these damned situations don't get me going like this.
 You're so great to care this much."

-Trait Thirteen - Keepers seek continuous transformation
+Trait Thirteen: Keepers seek continuous transformation.

 Keepers are committed to learning from the past and projecting the future more effectively.
 To do that, they willingly seek constant new ways of seeing their lives unfold.
 Their own search for more effective ways of living is wonderfully contagious.
-They are most alive when seeking treasures, solving puzzles, or attaining important goal.
+They are most alive when seeking treasures, solving puzzles, or attaining an important goal.
 They learn from their mistakes and believe in their dreams.

 Most people will choose security and predictability over challenge or change.
 Keepers successfully blend the two.
 They cherish traditions but search always for better ways to help themselves and others.
 This way of being makes them ever interesting and exciting to be around.
 They don't wait for someone to inspire them; they generate excitement by who they are.

 She: "Hi.
 Dinner's almost ready.
 What are you carrying?"

 Keeper: "A powered kaleidoscope.
 Turns by itself and projects its picture on the wall.
 I'm tired of this gloomy weather and figure it'll give us great, ever-changing images without having to go outside.
 I can't wait to try it."

 She: "You are such a wonderful nut case.
 I never know what you're up to.
 Mostly, I love it, but those vegetarian chicken legs were a little, well...unusual."